brenthompson2/Compiler-Construction/README.md

 #### Running Transy Object Code

-An emulator capable of running Transy Object Code on a computer will be under construction shortly
+An emulator capable of running Transy Object Code on a computer is currently under construction

 ## Development